 It’s that time of the year again!
-With preparations for the fourth edition of the Martha Farrell Award (MFA) for Excellence in Women’s Empowerment underway, we must talk about what constitutes this ritual of our annual recognition we give to the enterprising individuals and organisations who’ve led initiatives to bring feminism in everyday life.
+With preparations for the fourth edition of the Martha Farrell Award (MFA) for Excellence in Women’s Empowerment and Gender Equality underway, we take this moment to remember what constitutes this ritual of annual recognition we confer upon changemakers who bring feminism in everyday life.

-As a capacity-building organisation with a focus on alleviating sexual harassment and all forms of gender discrimination, Martha Farrell Foundation considers it a responsibility to identify and enable our peers who are engaged in similar work, and who share our ethos when it comes to women’s empowerment.
-Launched in 2016 and inaugurated in 2017, in the memory of Dr. Martha Farrell and her ideals, the Award seeks to promote multi-sectoral and intersectional work in mainstreaming gender and to bring about development in their respective communities, starting with the organisations they work in.
+As a capacity-building organization working to redress sexual harassment and all forms of gender discrimination, Martha Farrell Foundation considers it a responsibility to identify and enable our peers who are engaged in similar work, and who share our ethos when it comes to women’s empowerment.
+Launched in 2016 and inaugurated in 2017, in the memory of Dr. Martha Farrell and her ideals, the Award seeks to recognise exceptional work in mainstreaming gender and to bring about development in their respective communities and organizations.

-Together with our partners, Participatory Research in Asia (PRIA) and Rural Development Trust (RDT), the Foundation actively seeks to empower leaders to organise in creative and impactful ways so they can generate real change in their communities and become a beacon of gender empowerment in their respective sectors and the society at large.
-We are committed to supporting the Most Promising Individual working in government, business, industry or civil society organisations in India, and the Best Organisation for Gender Equality whose efforts at creating gender sensitive spaces aren’t limited to programme implementation but also looks inward.
+Together with our partners, Participatory Research in Asia (PRIA) and Rural Development Trust (RDT), the Foundation actively seeks to empower leaders to organize in creative and impactful ways so they can generate real change in their communities and become a beacon of gender empowerment in their respective sectors and the society at large.
+We are committed to supporting the Most Promising Individual working in government, business, industry, or civil society organizations in India, and the Best Organization for Gender Equality whose efforts at creating gender-sensitive spaces aren’t limited to program implementation but also looks inward.

-Over the years, we have shortlisted nominees and organisations whose work covers the entire spectrum of Gender and Development (GAD) from combatting human trafficking and child marriage, making online spaces safe for women, improving women’s participation in governance, to promoting gender justice and accountability, empowerment of Dalit women and literacy among adolescent girls, and providing mental health assistance to survivors of Gender-Based Violence (GBV).
+Over the years, we have shortlisted nominees and organisations whose work covers the entire spectrum of Gender and Development (GAD) from combatting human trafficking and child marriage, making online spaces safe for women and improving women’s participation in governance, to promoting gender justice and accountability, empowering Dalit women, advocating for literacy among adolescent girls, and providing mental health assistance to survivors of Gender-Based Violence (GBV).

 Our jury this year comprises eminent members and experts from the arts, academic, development, corporate, and media sectors – rounding off a panel that achieves a sought-after balance and democratisation of gender-based development work – the onus of which fell only on certain sectors until recently.
-Journalist and writer Namita Bhandare, theatre director Feisal Alkazi and KPMG partner Nandita Tripathi will be overseeing the rigorous selection process for this year’s MFA, along with General Secretary of Association of Indian Universities, Dr. Pankaj Mittal, and eminent development practitioners Dr. Rajesh Tandon (Founder-President, PRIA), Moncho Ferrer (Programs Director, RDT) and Deepthi Bopaiah (Executive Director, GoSports Foundation).
+Journalist and writer Namita Bhandare, theatre director Feisal Alkazi, Nandita Tripathi (Partner, KPMG-India), and Deepthi Bopaiah (Executive Director, GoSports Foundation) will be overseeing the rigorous selection process for this year’s MFA, along with Dr. Pankaj Mittal, General Secretary of Association of Indian Universities, and eminent development practitioners Dr. Rajesh Tandon (Founder-President, PRIA) and Moncho Ferrer (Programs Director, RDT).